TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/FrontendPlugin/Index.rst

 For scenarios with user input and or complicated data operations consider using :ref:`Extbase <extbase>`.

-It is also possible to create a front end plugin using Core functionality only.
+It is also possible to create a frontend plugin using Core functionality only.

 ..  todo: Document how to create a frontend plugin without Extbase.